rubenwardy/minetest_modding_book/_en/basics/lua.md

 two()
 {% endhighlight %}

-Nil means **not initialised**.
-The variable hasn't been assigned a value yet, doesn't exist, or has been uninitialised. (ie: set to nil)
+Remember that nil means **not initialised**.
+The variable hasn't been assigned a value yet, doesn't exist, or has been uninitialised (ie: set to nil).

 The same goes for functions.
-Functions are variables of a special type.
-You should make functions as local as much as possible, as other mods could have functions of the same name.
+Functions are variables of a special type, and should be made local, as other mods could have functions of the same name.

 {% highlight lua %}
 local function foo(bar)